aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to OST</h2>

+The DOCM file format is a Microsoft Word document that contains macros, which are pieces of code that automate tasks.
+However, the OST format is an offline storage file used by Microsoft Outlook, which is a popular email client.
+Therefore, it is necessary to convert DOCM files to OST format in order to use them in Outlook.

-For a Python developer, who is trying to add a DOCM to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+<h2>How Aspose.Total Helps for DOCM to OST Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process of DOCM to OST.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are two APIs that make the conversion easy using Python.
+The process involves two steps: firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into OST format.
+This makes the conversion process simple and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}